Gold Prospecting: For Better or Worse

 Steve and I surrendered.
 We spent a few hours lugging our equipment and belongings back to the truck and headed back home with our pride knocked down a few notches and our tails between our legs.

-I started actually reading some the articles about dredging published in the Mining Journal after that trip.
+I started actually reading some the articles about dredging published in the Mining Journal after this trip!
 It sure would have been nice to know that we were supposed to clean out all those cracks we uncovered in the bedrock before we started!

 Making matters worse, we could feel the truck moving very slowly down the mountain along with the trees and mud.
 It was an uncomfortable sinking feeling, as you might guess.